vicenteg/vicenteg.github.io/_drafts/2016-06-15-user-homes-in-mapr.md

 ---
 layout: post
-title:  "User On-Boarding Basics with MapR FS"
+title:  "User On-Boarding Basics with MapR"
 date:   2016-06-15 19:56:22 -0500
 categories: maprfs
 ---

-# TODO

-* ~~Without volume ACE, you could guess a filename and if permissions allow, you could read it.
-Volume ACEs don't let you get past the volume's mount point.~~

-# User On-Boarding Basics with MapR FS
+# User On-Boarding Basics with MapR

 MapR FS provides some very useful capabilities for data management and access control.
 These features can and should be applied to user home directories.

-A user in a MapR has a lot of capability at their fingertips.
+A user in a MapR cluster has a lot of capability at their fingertips.
 They can create files, two styles of NoSQL tables, pub/sub messaging streams with many thousands of topics.
 They can also run MapReduce or Spark jobs, or run just about any program against the file system using the POSIX capability of the cluster.
 With all the stuff they can